jprochazk/uecs/README.md

 }
 ```

-Here are the core concepts of the library:

-* **Entity:** - A container for components.
-* **Component:** - Some data.
-* **System:** - Some logic.
-* **World:** - A container for entities.
-* **View:** - A component iterator.

-In *μECS*, components are stored in arrays, and entities are used as the index.
-Systems are whatever you want them to be, because you can construct views at any time, which allow you to efficiently iterate over entities with a specific combination of components, commonly referred to as an *archetype*.

 ### Benchmark

-This library focuses on being small, but without compromising on performance. **μECS** is consistently one of the fastest ECS libraries available, according to [this benchmark](https://github.com/ddmills/js-ecs-benchmarks). *μECS* truly shines in iteration, it surpasses the second best performer, perform-ecs, by roughly 10-20%.
+This library focuses on being small and simple, but without compromising on performance. **μECS** is one of the fastest ECS libraries available, according to [this benchmark](https://github.com/ddmills/js-ecs-benchmarks).

 ### Notes